Written By: Gail Foster, Op-Ed Writer

 About The Author

-Gail Foster - As an active real estate industry professional for the past twelve years, Gail Foster is a proud licensed mortgage officer and a Realtor in the state of Maryland.
-If you would like to become a writer for NAMU®, please email us at: email@example.com.
+Gail Foster - As an op-ed writer and active real estate industry professional for the past twelve years, Gail Foster is a proud licensed mortgage officer and a Realtor in the state of Maryland.